-- The best pressings of this title are more like LIVE MUSIC than any classical recording you own (outside of one of our Hot Stamper pressings of course, those can be every bit as good) or your money back
+- The better pressings of this title are more like live music than any classical recording you own (outside of one of our Hot Stamper pressings, of course; those can be every bit as good) or your money back

 *NOTE: Unlike Concerto No. 1, The Second Piano Concerto opens very quietly, so there will likely never be a vintage pressing of the album that will get that opening to play like a CD.
 Expect to hear some random ticks, a small price to pay to hear this wonderful performance on top quality analog.

 Richter and Kondrashin deliver the finest Liszt 1st & 2nd Piano Concertos I know of, musically, sonically and in every other way.
 Richter’s performance here is alternately energetic and lyrical, precisely as the work demands.
 The recording itself is explosively dynamic.
 The brass is unbelievably full, rich and powerful.
 You won’t find a better recording of this music anywhere, and this pressing just cannot be beat.

 Big and rich (always a problem with piano recordings: you want to hear the percussive qualities of the instrument, but few copies can pull it off without sounding thin).
 We love the BIG, FAT, Tubey Magical sound of this recording!
 The piano is solid and powerful — like a real piano.

 Huge amounts of hall space, weight and energy, this is DEMO DISC QUALITY SOUND by any standard.

 What the Best Sides of Liszt’s Piano Concertos Have to Offer Is Not Hard to Hear